-Kitty Litter and Alternatives by Dr. Cini
+Kitty Litter & Alternatives by Dr. Cini

 It is unfortunately all too common for owners to give up their cats because of inappropriate bathroom habits.
 Many of these cases are due to the cat developing an aversion to their litter box.
 This can easily be avoided by paying more attention to your cat’s litter box.